-On Thursday, March 7, 2013, District Attorney John T. Adams announced the launching of the Berks County Pharmaceutical Drop Box Inititiative Program.
+On Thursday, March 7, 2013, District Attorney John T. Adams announced the launching of the Berks County Pharmaceutical Drop Box Initiative Program.
 This program was developed as a cooperative effort between the District Attorney's Office, the Council on Chemical Abuse (COCA), and the Berks County Solid Waste Authority.

-Currently, the Berks County Solid Waste Authority, in conjuction with the Berks County District Attorney's Detectives, offers pharmaceutical collection twice a year.
+Currently, the Berks County Solid Waste Authority, in conjunction with the Berks County District Attorney's Detectives, offers pharmaceutical collection twice a year.
 During these scheduled collections, unwanted and expired medications both prescription and over the counter medicines are collected for incineration.
 Medications are collected in many forms including: tablet, liquid, ointment, inhaler, powder or patch.

 The pharmaceutical/medication drop box disposal program will allow Berks County residents to discard unused or unwanted medication year round at secure locations.

 The initiation of this program provides numerous benefits to the community.
 These benefits include: